LamarcheEduardo/odin-recipes/README.md

 # odin-recipes

-This is one of the finest websites to find local recipes to feed your guests at your dominican related event.
+This is one of the finest websites to find local recipes to feed your guests at your dominican related content and event.